10 Tips For Spending Less on Hiking and Backpacking Gear

 You can’t put a price on memories.

-See all of my hiking gear reviews and backpacking gear reviews at The Big Outside.
+See all hiking gear reviews and backpacking gear reviews at The Big Outside.
 And don’t miss my popular reviews of “25 Essential Backpacking Gear Accessories” and “The Best Backpacking Gear” of the year or all stories with expert backpacking tips at The Big Outside.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my reviews at my Gear Reviews page.